NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

 * **Coding system(s)**: Read; SNOMED-CT; CPRD Aurum medcodeid

-* **Source:** NHLI Respiratory Epidemiology team (including [validated Idiopathic Pulmonary Fibrosis (IPF) codes](https://github.com/NHLI-Respiratory-Epi/Validation-of-the-recording-of-Idiopathic-Pulmonary-Fibrosis-in-routinely-collected-electronic-healt/blob/main/broad_and_narrow_ipf-aurum_snomed_read.tsv) from [Morgan et al., 2023](https://doi.org/10.1186/s12890-023-02550-0)
+* **Source:** Adapted from codelist provided by Ann Morgan in the Respiratory Electronic Health Record group (including [validated Idiopathic Pulmonary Fibrosis (IPF) codes](https://github.com/NHLI-Respiratory-Epi/Validation-of-the-recording-of-Idiopathic-Pulmonary-Fibrosis-in-routinely-collected-electronic-healt/blob/main/broad_and_narrow_ipf-aurum_snomed_read.tsv) from [Morgan et al., 2023](https://doi.org/10.1186/s12890-023-02550-0)

 * **Additional comments:**
-  - ILD is hard to code up due to the heterogenous nature so we used a draft master codelist from NHLI Respiratory Epidemiology team available **here** which tagged codes into definite or possible ILD as well as possible or definite various ILD subclassifications with multiple clinicians' input, and adapted it for this project.
+  - ILD is hard to code up due to the heterogenous nature so we used a draft master codelist from Respiratory Electronic Health Record group which tagged codes into definite or possible ILD as well as possible or definite various ILD subclassifications with multiple clinicians' input, and adapted it for this project
   - We used only codes tagged as definite ILD and dropped the following codes from the master codelist with descriptions: _"alveolar capillary block", "alveolar microlithiasis", "alveolar proteinosis", "alveolitis due to cryptostroma corticale"_
   - ILD subclassifications were re-done with Professor Jenni Quint's approval:
       - Due to the challenging nature of distinguishing ILD subclassifications, we simplified categories to the following: broad IPF, narrow IPF, treatment-related, exposure-related, autoimmune-related and other